Datttta/My_Notes/New words.md

 === New words ===

 1. as to
+2. sheepish
-2. keep from
+3. keep from
-3. contaminating
+4. contaminating

 === Nuevas Palabras ===